tigera-solutions/cc-eks-egress-gw/modules/module-1-prereq.md

 # Prerequisites

-1. For this workshop you recommend you to install the following tools:
+1. For this workshop we recommend you to install the following tools:

 - AWS CLI upgrade to v2